UMass Boston Web Brand Manual

 For help finding and sizing branded images, fill out a Web Services Request.

-Profile pictures for Twitter need to be 128x128 pixels, or they will be cut off.
+Profile pictures for Twitter need to be 400x400 pixels, or they will be cut off.
+Banner images for Twitter need to be 1500 x 500 pixels.

-Sized versions of the UMass Boston logo in approved colors are available here.
-(Right click on the image, click on "Save image as," save the image to a folder or your desktop, and then upload to Twitter.)
+Sized versions of the UMass Boston logo in approved colors are available here, click on the links below:

 For help finding and sizing branded images, and creating a custom branded background, fill out a Web Services Request.

-The “avatar” on YouTube needs to be 150x150 pixels or the image will be cut off.
+The “avatar” on YouTube needs to be 800x 800 pixels or the image will be cut off.

-The best practice is to choose the UMass Boston logo, available in the approved colors here.
-(Right click on the image, click on "Save image as," save the image to a folder or your desktop, and then upload to YouTube.)
+The best practice is to choose the UMass Boston logo, in approved colors are available here, click on the links below:

 You can change the avatar by clicking on “Settings,” and then looking under the “Appearance” tab.